mit-satori/getting-started/portal-howto/customization.rst

   :width: 400
   :alt: Module not found message

+This is a sad moment, but inevtiable because people keep creating new and exciting packages and it is hard for the central repository to keep up.
-When this happens it is possible to create a custom kernel yourself.
+Fortunately it is possible to create a custom kernel yourself.
-This kernel will then be included in the OOD menu for your account.
-That kernel can include any available software you want.
-You can also request that the module be added to one of the standard environments or that a new standard environment be added.
-Sometimes, however, getting a module added to the standard environment requires waiting or the module may conflict with something else.
+This kernel will then be included in the OOD launcher options for your account alongside the standard kernels.
+A kernel you create can include any available software you can figure out how to install.
+The instructions on this page show you how to go about creating your own kernel.

+*Note* you can also request that modules be added to one of the standard environments or that a new standard environment be added.
+The standard modues do evolve and new software is added as it the administration group becomes aware of them.
+Sometimes, however, getting a module added to the standard environment requires waiting a little, or the module may conflict with something else.

 By learning how to add your own kernels you can avoid having to wait and work around any incompatibilities.
 You can also gather customized, versioned sets of tools into